/ tool-comparisons / CockroachDB vs DynamoDB for Solo Developers

 CockroachDB is a distributed SQL database designed to never go down.
 It's PostgreSQL-compatible, automatically replicates data across nodes and regions, and provides strong consistency guarantees.
 If a node fails, the others keep serving traffic without interruption.
 It's the database you'd choose if your application handles financial transactions across multiple continents.

-The serverless free tier gives you a working database without cost.
+The free Basic tier gives you a working database without cost.
 You write standard SQL, use Postgres drivers, and most ORMs work without modification.
 Under the hood, your data is distributed, but for small projects, you don't need to think about that.
+Cockroach Labs renamed its cloud tiers in 2025, so the old Serverless plan is now Basic and the old Dedicated plan is now Advanced, but the shape of the offer is the same.

 The challenge is that CockroachDB's power is also its weakness for solo developers.
 The distributed architecture adds latency to simple queries.
-The pricing jump from free to dedicated ($295/mo) is steep.
+The pricing jump from free to reserved compute is steep, with the Advanced tier starting around $0.60 per vCPU-hour, which works out to hundreds of dollars a month for a small always-on cluster.
 And the complexity of distributed systems, while hidden, still surfaces in edge cases and debugging sessions.

 DynamoDB Overview